MilanKacar/milankacar.github.io/_posts/2024-9-27-zdatalemur_part1.md

 ORDER BY candidate_id;
 ```

-**Explanation**:
-We use a `WHERE` clause to filter out the candidates who have the required skills.
-Then, we group by `candidate_id` and ensure each candidate has all three distinct skills by using `HAVING COUNT(DISTINCT skill) = 3`. 🎯

 ---

 ### 3. Page With No Likes [Facebook SQL Interview Question] 👍❌

 **Description**
-In this task, you’ll query the pages that have **zero** likes.
-It’s time to figure out which pages need a little more love on Facebook! ❤️
+Here, we need to find Facebook pages that have received **zero** likes.
+The task is to return the IDs of these pages, sorted in ascending order.

 **Schema**:
 - **pages** table: